 According to Microsoft, this is a bug and will be fixed soon.
 As per a thread on the Microsoft Answers: This is not intended behavior, and the team is working on releasing a fix.
 I’ll update here when the fix is available so those of you who have deleted/blocked the executable due to these extra processes can update manually.

 MicrosoftEdgeUpdate.exe is a process that often connects to Microsoft Server to check and download new features of the Microsoft Edge web browser.
-While there can be multiple threads to download to speed up the process, but if there are too many, then that is a problem.
-That said, Microsoft may reduce the number of instances, but it’s going to be there just less.
+Multiple threads can be downloaded to speed up the process, but if there are too many, that is a problem.
+That said, Microsoft may reduce the number of instances, but they will still be there, just less.

 TIP: If you do not use Edge, you can stop Windows from preloading Microsoft Edge on Startup.

-I hope the post explained to you why there are multiple instances of Microsoft Edge and Microsoft Edge update service in Task Manager.
+I hope the post explained why multiple instances of Microsoft Edge and Microsoft Edge update service exist in Task Manager.

 Related: How to stop multiple Chrome processes from running in Task Manager.